• Skip to primary navigation

 How To Make Roasted Cherries

 1. Pit your cherries.
 Some recipes say you can roast them first then remove pits.
-This is really messy to do it after roasting.
-I do not have a cherry pitter, so I cut mine in half then removed the pits.
+This is really messy to do after roasting.
+I do not have a cherry pitter, so I cut mine in half and then removed the pits.
 An actual pitter would be much easier.

 2. Mix the cherries with the sugar and cornstarch.